1. How do I play the lotto?

-No, the lotto is complete luck and all sets of numbers have the same chance of appearing (even the ones which were drawn last week!).
+No – winning the lotto is all down to luck and all sets of numbers have the same chance of appearing (even the ones which were drawn last week!).
 Some people like to use the same numbers for every draw, where others prefer to pick a different set each week - both have the same chance of winning.Back to Top

 6. Will I get taxed if I win the lotto?

-Tax on lotto winnings depends on what country you’re playing from and you will always be due to pay tax locally if that is what your country's laws dictate.
-For example, if you are playing the lotto in the UK or Australia the winnings are tax free.
-If you’re playing a US game you will be subject to Federal tax and sometimes a state tax depending on what state you live in.Back to Top
+Tax on lotto winnings depends on what country you’re playing from as well as the country which offers the game.
+You will always be due to pay tax locally if that is what your country's laws dictate.
+For example, if you are playing the lotto in the UK or Australia the winnings are tax-free, but if you’re playing a US game you will be subject to federal tax and sometimes a state tax depending on the state in which the ticket was purchased.Back to Top

 7. What is a syndicate?